asedl/XpaDemo/README.md

-> **This is a fork of the original [xpaxmltest repository](https://github.com/asedl/xpaxmltest) which has been renamed to "XpaDemo".
-Its not yet tested at all.
-Once that's done the original repository will be archived and development continues on this one**
 # Magic XPA (SingleUser) demo project XpaDemo

 This is a repository with a growing collection of Magic XPA demos / samples with a strong focus on the exotic stuff.
 If you do want demos / samples in order to actually learn "Magic" you should download and install (latest version) of Magic XPA and first have a look into the samples and demo applications which do ship with that (also exotic) development tool.